soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 ### Team Structure
 - How many direct reports does my functional manager have?
-- (If the answer to the previous question is that I'd be the only one: What percentage of their success or failure is directly dependent on what I do?) // Here, I'm trying to suss out whether the manager will be risk-averse and overly controlling because my potential failure is too tied to their performance metrics.
-Let me know if there's a better way to do that!)
+- (If the answer to the previous question is that I'd be the only one: What percentage of their success or failure is directly dependent on what I do?) // Here, I'm trying to suss out whether the manager will be risk-averse and overly controlling because my potential failure is too tied to their performance.
+Let me know if there's a better way to do that!

 ### What's Important To You?
 - How are performance reviews done and how important are they to you?